 The mission institutes in Basel

-Most of the Hermannsburg candidates entered into the South Australian synod so that the Hermannsburg influence in this synod became very dominant.
+Most of the HMG candidates entered into the South Australian synod instead, so that the HMG influence in this synod became very dominant.
 This was the synod that grew out of the second group of German arrivals in South Australia centred on Pastor Fritzsche at Lobethal near Adelaide and Pastor Myer at Bethanien in the Barossa Valley.
 This synod first called itself the Bethanien-Lobethal Synodalverband, then the South Australian Synod, later the Evangelical-Lutheran Synod of Australia (ELSA) and finally the Evangelical Lutheran Church of Australia.

 Fritzsche and Meyer died in 1863 and 1862 respectively, so that successors were required, and Hermannsburg (Germany) sent Georg Adam Heidenreich and Carl Gottfried Hellmuth in 1866.
 Both formed splinter synods in Australia.
 Hellmuth moved to Queensland and became instrumental in forming a Hermannsburg-leaning synod there, splitting the Lutherans in Queensland.
 This synod founded Mari Yamba